JonesInForCode/CardStack/README.md

 ## Supporting CardStack

-CardStack is and will always remain free for the neurodivergent community.
+CardStack is and will always remain free but donations and sponsership are welcome.
 If you've found it helpful and want to support continued development, consider:

 - Star the repository
 - Share with others who might benefit
 - Contribute code or feedback
+- Donate (Ko-Fi link avaliable on the live application)
+- Sponser

 Remember: Different brains need different tools.
 CardStack aims to be one of those tools for people who think differently.